klin059/course-scheduling-TWschools/README.md

 ![](images/timetabling_G2_1.gif)

 # Course scheduling for Taiwanese schools
+## Summary
+This repository constains a software for automatic course scheduling with constraints specific to Taiwanese schools.
+The software is applied to a real-world course scheduling problem with 994 courses, 66 teachers and 49 rooms and reduced the scheduling time from two weeks of manual planning to minutes.

 ## Motivation
 Course scheduling is probably the most important task to do in preparation for a new academic year for schools in Taiwan.
 There are software designed for course scheduling but, to my knowledge, none of them are robust enough to satisfy the